Parenting, Donor eggs

 Studies show that being open with the child born via donor about his or her conception is important for their identity formation.
 Donor conceived children are curious about their origins so matching with a known donor means that your child can have the knowledge they are seeking about their origins.

 Donor conceived people have spoken about their experiences of being donor conceived and it is pretty apparent that knowing the donor, in some capacity, is very important to them.
-In a recent survey, 70% of donor-conceived respondents believed they were harmed by not knowing their donor’s identity, and 80% believed they had been harmed by not knowing their donor’s medical history.
+In a 2020 survey, 70% of donor-conceived respondents believed they were harmed by not knowing their donor’s identity, and 80% believed they had been harmed by not knowing their donor’s medical history.

 Should I use an anonymous egg donor?